holepunchto/pear-docs/helpers/corestore.md

 If that Hypercore has previously been loaded, subsequent calls to `get` will return a new Hypercore session on the existing core.

-If the `exclusive` option is set and a writable session is opened, it will wait for all other exclusive writable to close before opening the Hypercore.
+If the `exclusive` option is set and a writable session is opened, it will wait for all other exclusive writable sessions to close before opening the Hypercore.
 In other words, any operation on the core will wait until it is exclusive.

 All other options besides `name` and `key` and `exclusive` will be forwarded to the Hypercore constructor.